longjie/ps4eye/README.md

 ```
 5. Now you can see disparity image from the stereo camera.
 Done!

+## About ps4eye folder's contents

+ps4eye folder contains files:
+* firmware.bin
+* ps4eye_init.py

+Both files are originally from ps4eye project: [https://github.com/ps4eye]().
+Source code and binary are downloadable from there.
+This package include the two files only for convinience.

+ps4eye_init.py is from hyaguchijsk's branch: [https://github.com/hyaguchijsk/ps4eye/tree/use_full_path_to_load_firmware]() to make it easy to call from ROS system.

 ## Thanks

 Thanks for the incredible ps4 camera hackers.